 also a private campground.
 Please note that since the Coffeen Power Plant is

-located on premises, a portion of the park is restricted.
-So watch for signs
+located on the premises, a portion of the park is restricted, so watch for signs

 and steer clear of that section.
-Don’t forget to bring some clean up bags and
+Don’t forget to bring some water and clean up bags, and